 Non-muscle-invasive.
 Non-muscle-invasive bladder cancer typically has only grown into the lamina propria and not into muscle, also called stage I. Non-muscle-invasive cancer may also be called superficial cancer, although this term is being used less often because it may incorrectly suggest that the cancer is not serious.

-It is important to note that non-muscle-invasive bladder cancer has the possibility of spreading into the bladder muscle or to other parts of the body.
+It is important to note that non-muscle-invasive bladder cancer has the potential of spreading into the bladder muscle or to other parts of the body.
 Additionally, all cell types of bladder cancer can spread beyond the bladder to other areas of the body through a process known as metastasis.

 If a bladder tumor has spread into the surrounding organs, such as the uterus, vagina, prostate gland, and/or nearby muscles, it is called locally advanced disease.
 Bladder cancer also often spreads to the lymph nodes in the pelvis.
 If it has spread into the liver, bones, lungs, lymph nodes outside the pelvis, or other parts of the body, the cancer is called metastatic disease.
 This is described in more detail in Stages and Grades.